youhgo/youhgo.github.io/_posts/2024-08-20-DOPP-Config-ORC-EN.md

 -a----        11/04/2023     18:10         202632 tcpvcon.exe
 ```

+### Configuring the embeded tools:

 Next, go into the "config\" directory:

-In the file "DFIR-ORC_embed.xml", remove the line :
+Edit the file "DFIR-ORC_embed.xml" and remove the line :
 ```xml
 		<file name="dumpit" path=".\tools\DumpIt.exe" />
 		<file name="winpmem" path=".\tools\winpmem.exe" />
 ```

-Those line indicate to ORC-CONFIG to embed the tools DumpIt and Winpmem into the ORC binary.
+Those line indicate to ORC-CONFIG to embed the tools "DumpIt" and "Winpmem" into the ORC binary.
 Since we don't wanna do a ram memory dump, we don't need this tools.
-If you still wanna do a mem dump, keep those 2 lines, and you will need to download DumpIt.exe and winpmem.exe and place them in the "tools\"" directory
+If you still wanna do a mem dump, keep those 2 lines, and you will need to download DumpIt.exe and winpmem.exe and place them in the "tools\"" directory.

-Or you can just replace the file "DFIR-ORC_embed.xml" by the one i use > [this one](https://github.com/youhgo/DOPP/blob/master/ressources/DFIR-ORC_embed.xml)

-Now you will need to change the DFIR ORC config file so that all the results are stored in one single archive.
+I already made a "DFIR-ORC_embed.xml" file ready to go [here](https://github.com/youhgo/DOPP/blob/master/ressources/DFIR-ORC_embed.xml).

+### General configuration:
+Still into the "config\" directory, we will edit the general config of DFIR-ORC

+You are free to configure DFIR-ORC to gather artefacts the way you want.
+With the default config ORC will do some really time consuming operation and the process can last sometime 1 hour and more.
+Moreover the result are stored in multiples archives making the process more complexe.

+Thats why we will be using my configuration which:
+* is fast (~5mins);
+* collect all necessary artefacts to be able to do a complete investigation;
+* create one single result archive to retrieve the result easily .

 This is the "DFIR-ORC_config.xml" file that i use > [this one](https://github.com/youhgo/DOPP/blob/master/ressources/DFIR-ORC_config.xml)
-I suggest you replace the original with this one.
+You need replace the original one with this one.

-This configuration will tell orc to collect only the necessary files and store all the results in a single archive.
-In the default config ORC can be do really slow and the result are "messy"
+I won't explain everything here, if you want to know more about DFIR-ORC configuration please go [here](https://dfir-orc.github.io/configuration.html)

+### Final Step

-Now go back to the "dfir-orc-config-master/" with powershell and launch the ".\configure.ps1" script.
+Now go back to the "dfir-orc-config-master/".
+Using powershell, launch the ".\configure.ps1" script.

 Once the script is finished, you will have a configured and ready to launch DFIR-ORC binary in the output directory:
 ```bash